mcdexio/documents/en/perpetual-code-structure.md

-# Architecture
+# Perpetual Code Structure

-The Mai Protocol V2 protocol is mainly composed of three parts: perpetual, exchange and amm.
-The perpetual contract stores data of margin accounts including collaterals and positions.
-The exchange contract implements 'match' interface for orderbook trading, similar to what Mai protocol V1 achieved.
-The amm contract implements a uniswap-like interface for user to directly interact with contract.
+The Mai Protocol V2 protocol is mainly composed of three parts: Perpetual, AMM and Exchange.
+The Perpetual contract stores data of margin accounts including collaterals and positions.
+The Exchange contract implements 'match' interface for orderbook trading, similar to what Mai protocol V1 achieved.
+The AMM contract implements a Uniswap-like interface for user to directly interact with contract.

 ## Perpetual

-Perpetural is the core of MMai Protocol V2 protocol.
-As mentioned above, it holds all assets owned by user, providing interfaces to manipulate balance and positon.
-One perpetual contract is exactly serving for one trading pair.
+Perpetual is the core of Mai Protocol V2 protocol.
+As mentioned above, it holds all assets owned by user, providing interfaces to manipulate balance and position.
+One Perpetual contract is exactly serving for one trading pair.

-All calculations taking price as parameter read price from amm contract.
+All calculations taking price as parameter read price from AMM contract.

 ### Margin Account

 A margin account contains a collateral account, a position account and its current broker, identified by user's ethereum address.
 Margin accounts are isolated between different perpetuals.

-Every trader has to deposit before interacting with exchange or amm contract.
+Every trader has to deposit before interacting with Exchange or AMM contract.
 Trades within system doesn't trigger real eth/erc20 transfer, but update the balance in their margin accounts.

 #### Collateral Account